emilienschultz/activetigger/docs/quickstart.md

 Optionally, if the file has already been annotated or contains important context elements that you want to see while annotating (for example the author, the date, the publication...), you can specify the relevant columns here.

 Specify the number of elements you want to annotate in the training set.
 For the moment, you cannot add additional elements later, you will need to create a new project.
+Elements are picked randomly in the uploaded file, prioritizing elements that have already been annotated if any.

 Importing a test set is not mandatory.
 Further down the line, if you would like to validate your model on a test set, this will be possible at a later stage.